nancchan/saas-customer-onboarding-business-systems/README.md

 ## Key Takeaway

-This project demonstrates how business requirements, customer data, systems, reporting, testing, troubleshooting, and issue resolution can connect within one customer onboarding scenario.
+This project demonstrates how business requirements, customer data, systems, Business BI, reporting, testing, troubleshooting, and issue resolution can connect within one customer onboarding scenario.

 This is a self-directed learning project representing my developing practical knowledge of Business Analysis and Business Systems work.